RajaaBoulassouak/Quantified_Self_BE/README.md

 # Quantified Self Back-End

-This API is built with Express and designed to provide data for consumption by a seperate front-end app that allows the user to tracking their daily calorie consumption by setting calorie goals for the day, via defining goals for each meal!
+This API is built with Express and it's designed to provide data for a seperate front-end app to consume it.
+The front-end app allows the user to track their daily calorie consumption by setting calorie goals for the day, via defining goals for each meal!

 * [See the deployed version on Heroku](https://protected-retreat-87261.herokuapp.com/)
 * [Checkout the Front-End]()